cnboonhan94/seeed_mgc3030_driver/README.md

 // Then reboot!
 sudo reboot
 ```
+Then edit `tools/boot,bash`, if [necessary](https://github.com/cnboonhan94/seeed_mgc3030_driver/blob/master/tools/boot.bash).

-6. Visualize on external system.
+6. **Visualize** the sensor data on external system.
 On another computer, you could add the following alias:
 ```
 alias tracker_rviz="source /opt/ros/kinetic/setup.bash && export ROS_MASTER_URI=http://hand-tracker.local:11311 && rviz"
 ```
 Of course, you should change "kinetic" to your ROS distribution, and "hand-tracker.local" to your devices ip or mDNS.

-7. Run roscore on an external system
+7. **Run roscore on an external system**
 For cases where your roscore is on an external robot,( master ) but you want to add this sensor (slave).
-For this you will need to know the roscore's URI, as well as IP of both master and slave.
+For this you will need to know the master's URI, as well as IP of the slave.
-- Edit the file `tools/boot.bash` with the appropriate values of master URI and slave ROS_IP
+- Edit the file [`tools/boot.bash`](https://github.com/cnboonhan94/seeed_mgc3030_driver/blob/master/tools/boot.bash) with the appropriate values of master URI and slave ROS_IP
 - Edit `etc/hosts` of the slave to add an entry for the master URI
 - Run roscore on the external system